 The Galaxy S8 and Galaxy S8+ started on Android Nougat and then got bumped to Android Oreo in 2018 and Android Pie in 2019.

-So unless Samsung decides to change its policy in 2020, and we haven’t seen any signs, the Galaxy S8, Galaxy S8+, and Galaxy S8 Active will stay put on Android Pie.
+So unless Samsung decides to change its policy in 2020, and we haven’t seen any signs pointing to a change, the Galaxy S8, Galaxy S8+, and Galaxy S8 Active will all stay put on Android Pie.

 We’ve seen several Android 10 roadmaps emerge and none of them list the Galaxy S8, Galaxy S8+, or Galaxy S8 Active.
 Plans can always change, but it certainly doesn’t inspire any confidence moving forward.